 For teams building beyond ZoomInfo's products, APIs and MCP expose the same intelligence to any custom agent, internal tool, or partner platform.
 API access is included in all relevant plans.

-ZoomInfo Lite is a permanent free tier (not a trial) with access to ZoomInfo's B2B database, 10 monthly export credits, individual and company searches, a Chrome extension, and WebSights Lite for website visitor identification.
+ZoomInfo pricing is free to start with consumption credits based on usage.
+A permanent free tier (ZoomInfo Lite) is available with access to ZoomInfo's B2B database, 10 monthly export credits, individual and company searches, a Chrome extension, and WebSights Lite for website visitor identification.
+A separate 7-day free trial gives broader access to core platform features.

 G2 or ZoomInfo: Comparison Summary